charliecalvert/CloudNotes/Assignments/NodeRouteBasics.md

 You interface will probably consist of three buttons:

 - Get Feet in Mile
-- Calculate Feet
+- Calculate Feet from Miles
-- Calculate Radius
+- Calculate Circumference
+- One input control for entering number used by the last two butttons

 ## Step Four: Server {#server}